imdadahad/automate-spotify-python/README.md

-# Autmate Spotify with Python
+# Automate Spotify with Python

-Pulls musics videos from your YouTube playlists and adds them to Spotify
+Pulls music videos from your YouTube playlists and adds them to Spotify

 ## Getting Started